teaching-data-science/intro2ml/chapters/chapter07.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter07-01-tuning-introduction"> It is critical to understand the difference between model parameters and hyperparameters.
-While model parameters are optimized during training (typically via loss minimization), hyperparameters are specified before the training.
-In this chapter, you will see all hyperparameters that can be tuned and given as input to the model.</a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter07-01-tuning-introduction"> While model parameters are optimizied during training, hyperparameters are specified before the training.
+In this Section, we will motivate why it is crucial to find good values for the hyperparameters, i.e. to "tune" the hyperparameters.</a>
   </p>
 </section>